 Most asparagus tongs made were a single piece of metal bent and curved at the holding end, but some were a scissor type.

 Asparagus tongs for eating

-There are also smaller ones meant as cutlery for eating the asparagus with.
-These individual tongs were eating utensils: you’d never use them to serve yourself asparagus from a platter to your plate.
+Asparagus tongs can also be smaller tongs meant as cutlery for holding a piece of asparagus up to your mouth while eating it.
+These individual tongs were personal eating utensils: you’d never use them to serve yourself asparagus from a platter to your plate.
 These individual-use ones started to appear in the 1800s, with their heyday being the late Victorian era.